wallarm/product-documentation/docs/latest/user-guides/search-and-filters/custom-report.md

 ## Download previously created PDF report

 The last three PDF reports are saved.
 If necessary, download them from the export window.

-## CSV report

-A report may include several CSV files, one for each type of event - attack, incident, vulnerability.
-Each CSV has a maximum of 10,000 events, sorted by the events with the most hits.